acrfactory/Software-Team-Entrance-Task/README.md

 - Must use Ros2 Humble
 - Must be running on an Ubuntu 22.04 environment (can be a VM or WSL)
-- The ros2 node can be created in Python or C++.
+- Your ros2 node can be created in Python or C++.
-- Node must be added to the main launch file of the navigation subsystem (does need to be run for this task).
+- Your node must be added to the main launch file of the navigation subsystem (although you may launch your package using ```bash ros2 run ```.
-- Must use Git to fork repo (must be a private fork as your solution should not be public) and create a separate branch to work on, once you are done, you must create a pull request to the main branch on the forked repo.
+- Must use Git to fork the repository (you must make a private fork as your solution should not be public), and create a separate branch to work on, once you are done, you must create a pull request to the main branch on the forked repository.

 ## Task Breakdown